MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-config-overview.md

 The Outlook for iOS and Android app is designed to enable users in your organization to do more from their mobile devices, by bringing together email, calendar, contacts, and other files.

 The richest and broadest protection capabilities for Microsoft 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune and Azure Active Directory Premium features, such as conditional access.
-At a minimum, you will want to deploy a conditional access policy that allows connectivity to Outlook for iOS and Android from mobile devices and an Intune app protection policy that ensures the collaboration experience is protected.
+At a minimum, you'll want to deploy a conditional access policy that allows connectivity to Outlook for iOS and Android from mobile devices and an Intune app protection policy that ensures the collaboration experience is protected.

 For more information about configuring Microsoft Outlook, go to the following topic: